Yellow: Prehistory

 Yellow, in the form of yellow ochre pigment made from clay, was one of the first colors used in prehistoric cave art.
-The cave of Lascaux has an image of a horse colored with yellow estimated to be 17,300 years old.
+The Lascaux cave in France has a painting of a yellow horse, dated to about 17,000 years ago.

 Ancient history

 In Ancient Egypt, yellow was associated with gold, which was considered to be imperishable, eternal and indestructible.
 The skin and bones of the gods were believed to be made of gold.
 The Egyptians used yellow extensively in tomb paintings; they usually used either yellow ochre or the brilliant orpiment, though it was made of arsenic and was highly toxic.
 A small paintbox with orpiment pigment was found in the tomb of King Tutankhamun.
 Men were always shown with brown faces, women with yellow ochre or gold faces.

 The ancient Romans used yellow in their paintings to represent gold and also in skin tones.
 It is found frequently in the murals of Pompeii.

 Image of a horse colored with yellow ochre from Lascaux cave.

 Paintings in the Tomb of Nakht in ancient Egypt (15th century BC).

 Yellow ochre was often used in wall paintings in Ancient Roman villas and towns.

 Byzantine art made lavish use of gold, seen in this detail of the mosaic of the Emperor Justinian from the Basilica of San Vitale in Ravenna, Italy (before 547 AD).

 The flag of the Paleologus dynasty of Byzantine emperors was red and gold.